ACADIA Pharmaceuticals (NASDAQ:ACAD) Announces Earnings Results

-ACADIA Pharmaceuticals (NASDAQ:ACAD – Get Free Report) announced its earnings results on Tuesday.
-The biopharmaceutical company reported $0.28 earnings per share (EPS) for the quarter, missing the consensus estimate of $0.32 by ($0.04), Briefing.com reports.
-ACADIA Pharmaceuticals had a negative return on equity of 38.84% and a negative net margin of 23.55%.
-The business had revenue of $231.04 million for the quarter, compared to analyst estimates of $223.79 million.
-During the same period last year, the firm earned ($0.26) EPS.
-The company’s revenue for the quarter was up 69.3% compared to the same quarter last year.
+ACADIA Pharmaceuticals (NASDAQ:ACAD – Get Free Report) issued its quarterly earnings results on Tuesday.
+The biopharmaceutical company reported $0.28 EPS for the quarter, missing the consensus estimate of $0.32 by ($0.04), Briefing.com reports.
+The firm had revenue of $231.04 million during the quarter, compared to analysts’ expectations of $223.79 million.
+ACADIA Pharmaceuticals had a negative net margin of 23.55% and a negative return on equity of 38.84%.
+The firm’s revenue was up 69.3% compared to the same quarter last year.
+During the same quarter last year, the company posted ($0.26) EPS.
 ACADIA Pharmaceuticals updated its FY 2024 guidance to EPS.

 About ACADIA Pharmaceuticals